dariusbarbus/patterns/README.md

 This is a more complex pattern.

-First we can write it like the [[Implementing Patterns#First Pattern|First Pattern]] replacing `i` for `*`.
+First we can write it like the First Pattern replacing `i` for `*`.
 Because we don't want to display all of them, just only the border, we can use a `if` to create a condition of which dots will be shown.
 In case the condition is not met, a space `" "` will be used.
 A space in front of `*` is used to space out and make a perfect square, a double space `"  "` will be used.

 ```c++
 #include <iostream>